-This simple vernacular hostelry is a reminder of a flourishing period in the area, when taverns were the scene of much local socializing and political activity.
-Located at a rural crossroads on the Nottoway/Prince Edward County line, the tavern fostered a tiny settlement which took the name Burke’s Tavern and included an extant antebellum store across the road.
+The simple vernacular hostelry that is Burke’s Tavern is a reminder of a flourishing period in the area, when taverns were the scene of much local socializing and political activity.
+Located at a rural crossroads on the Nottoway/Prince Edward county line, the tavern fostered a tiny settlement which took the name Burke’s Tavern and included an extant antebellum store across the road.
 Although a tavern had existed at the site since the mid-18th century, the present structure was erected ca. 1827 for Samuel Burke, a militia colonel, Whig politician, and local entrepreneur.
 Thomas A. Smythe, the last Union general mortally wounded in the Civil War, died in Burke’s Tavern on April 9, 1865.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.